 Midwest Ski Resorts for Families

-SheBuysTravel Jamie Bartosch says the Midwest may not have big mountains, but it still has fun, family-friendly skiing.
+The Midwest may not have big mountains, but it still has fun, family-friendly skiing, says SheBuysTravel writer Jamie Bartosch.
 One of the Midwest’s biggest and best ski hills is at Boyne Mountain, in northwest Michigan.
 Besides well-groomed ski runs for beginners and experts, kids love its large indoor water park with a surfing simulator, and on-site fudge and ice cream shops.

 Skiing is just one of the many winter activities – like fat-tire snow biking and snowmobiling – at the lovely Crystal Mountain Resort in Thompsonville, Michigan.
 For a day-trip from Chicago, the newly renovated Wilmot Mountain – just over the Illinois border in Wilmot, Wisconsin – is a solid choice.
-Its long, smooth bunny hills are equipped with new “magic carpets” to take skiers from the bottom to the top.
+Its long, smooth bunny hills are equipped with new magic carpets (a type of conveyor belt) that bring skiers from the bottom to the top.

 SheBuysTravel Tip: For a no-frills, budget-friendly ski resort, try Indianhead Mountain in Michigan’s Upper Peninsula.
 The price is much lower than most Midwest ski spots, and they have an outstanding ski school.
 Since they’re in the Lake Superior snow belt, they will have tons of real snow up until late March (spring break!) – none of the fake slushy stuff.